garrido02/CS50_AI/Project 0 - Search/README.md

   We are looking at a very simplified version of a choice tree but we can make the analogy to a bigger one.

   Starting from the left, red will have to choose the lowest of 9, 6 and 5.
 Of course, it will choose 5.
 There is no optimization possible here.
-So now green will have the possibility to choose at least a 5 from the 3 options he will have available (after red finished up choosing)
+So now green will have the possibility to choose at least a 5 from the 3 options he will have available (after red finished up choosing).

-  On the middle red will find 1.
+  On the middle, red will find 1.
 This is the lowest score red as ever found.
 So we know now that on this middle branch we will only choose something that is lesser than 1.
-However, we know that the green player already has a 5 guaranteed (the result from the left branch) so there is not a single scenario where green chooses a 1 over a 5.
+However, we know that the green player already has a 5 guaranteed (the result from the left branch).
+There is not a single scenario where green chooses a 1 over a 5.
 We can then optimize by not even looking at the 4 and the 3, essencially skipping.

   Red moves to the right side and finds a 7.
 This would be very good for green since the best he can do at the moment is a 5, so red will keep searching.
 He finds a 2, well just like before, red will only choose a new value if it finds a value lesser than 2.
 But since green already has a 5 guaranteed we know he will never choose a 2 over a 5.
 And we skip looking for the 8.